coccon/proffastpylot/docs/folder_structure.md

 ## 3. The PROFAST path

-The prfPylot needs the information where the binaries of the profast folder are stored in.
-This information is passed to prfPylot by `<profast_path>`.
+PROFFASTpylot needs the information where the binaries of the PROFFAST folder are stored in.
+This information is passed to PROFFASTpylot by `<proffast_path>`.

 # Example for a possible folder structure: